Royal Proclamation of 1763: Indigenous peoples

 The Royal Proclamation continued to govern the cession of Indigenous land in British North America, especially Upper Canada and Rupert's Land.
-Upper Canada created a platform for treaty making based on the Royal Proclamation.
+Upper Canada created a platform for treaty-making based on the Royal Proclamation.
 After loyalists moved into land after Britain's defeat in the American Revolution, the first impetus was created out of necessity.

 According to historian Colin Calloway, "scholars disagree on whether the proclamation recognized or undermined tribal sovereignty".

 Some see the Royal Proclamation of 1763 as a "fundamental document" for First Nations land claims and self-government.
 It is "the first legal recognition by the British Crown of Aboriginal rights" and imposes a fiduciary duty of care on the Crown.
-The intent and promises made to the native in the Proclamation have been argued to be of a temporary nature, only meant to appease the Native peoples who were becoming increasingly resentful of "settler encroachments on their lands" and were capable of becoming a serious threat to British colonial settlement.
-Advice given by a Sir William Johnson, superintendent of Indian Affairs in North America, to the Board of Trade on August 30, 1764, expressed that:
+The intent and promises made to the natives in the proclamation have been argued to be temporary, only meant to appease the Native peoples who were becoming increasingly resentful of "settler encroachments on their lands" and were capable of becoming a serious threat to British colonial settlement.
+Advice given by a Sir William Johnson, superintendent of Indian Affairs in North America, to the Board of Trade on 30 August 1764, expressed that:

 Anishinaabe jurist John Borrows has written that "the Proclamation illustrates the British government's attempt to exercise sovereignty over First Nations while simultaneously trying to convince First Nations that they would remain separate from European settlers and have their jurisdiction preserved."
 Borrows further writes that the Royal Proclamation along with the subsequent Treaty of Niagara, provide for an argument that "discredits the claims of the Crown to exercise sovereignty over First Nations" and affirms Aboriginal "powers of self-determination in, among other things, allocating lands".

+Australian indigenous land tenure

+Australian jurisprudence on indigenous land tenure has been influenced by the proclamation.
+The landmark Mabo v Queensland (No 2) decision noted the proclamation as an early precedent acknowledging the sanctity of treaties with indigenous peoples.

-Johnson v Mcintosh
+Johnson v.
+McIntosh

-The functional content of the proclamation was reintroduced into American law via Johnson v.
-Mcintosh [1823].
+The functional content of the proclamation was reintroduced into American law by the decision of the U.S. Supreme Court in Johnson v.
+McIntosh (1823).

 250th anniversary celebrations

 In October 2013, the 250th anniversary of the Royal Proclamation was celebrated in Ottawa with a meeting of Indigenous leaders and Governor-General David Johnston.
-The Aboriginal movement Idle No More held birthday parties for this monumental document at various locations across Canada.
+The Aboriginal movement Idle No More held birthday parties for the document at various locations across Canada.